📅 Post Updated: February 14, 2026

 - You want AI that actually does things (not just answers questions)

-- You’re comfortable with bleeding-edge tech and its security trade-offs
+- You’re comfortable with the security trade-offs

 - You already use Perplexity AI regularly

-Stick with Chrome if:
+Stick with Chrome (or Chrome Auto Browse) if:

 - You value stability and security above cutting-edge features